About Glow Worms

 In glowworms, a molecule called luciferin is combined with oxygen to create oxyluciferin.
 A chemical reaction with the light-emitting enzyme luciferase produces their beautiful lights.

-It's natural blue/green light that has made these worms famous occurs all inside the creature’s body.
+It's the natural blue/green light that has made these worms famous, and it occurs all inside the creature’s body.

 Glow worms are an interesting species because they can't flash their lights on and off like some bioluminescent species.
 Instead, they produce a sustained stream of light.